 When Social Security Security evaluates a claim for disability, it uses a 5-step sequential evaluation.
 For steps 4 & 5 of the sequential evaluation, Social Security assesses your functional limitations and incorporates those limitations into a Residual Functional Capacity (RFC).
-That RFC is then compared to the requirments of competitive work to determine whether or not a person claiming disability is disabled under Social Security's rules.
+That RFC is then compared to the requirements of competitive work to determine whether or not a person claiming disability is disabled under Social Security’s rules.

 When evaluating a claim for disability, the RFC assessed by the state Disability Determination Services (DDS) should always be the starting place.
 What limitations did the state agency find?
 What work would be precluded by the RFC?
-These are the first questions to ask when evaluating a claim.
+These are the first questions to explore when evaluating a claim.

 From this starting place, one can then evaluate the medical evidence to see what evidence may be missing and what could be supplemented.
 As always, obtaining opinions from a treating medical provider regarding a patient’s functional limitations is highly desirable.

 An administrative law judge will often use the DDS RFC as a starting point (and sometimes, a finishing point).
 Even though an ALJ hearing is a de novo review of the claim, the DDS RFC is always considered.